Fact Check: Are nqdc subject to erisa?

 Unverified

-Detailed fact-check analysis of: The U.S. has a federal budget that is subject to annual review.
+Detailed fact-check analysis of: Abortion is a medical procedure that can be subject to legal restrictions.